gavel-tool/python-gavel-owl/README.rst

     - ``--save -s`` This option specifies the path for saving the translation result.
 If **save** is not set, the result will be put out to the command line.

     - ``--save-dol`` (only for input dialect ``annotated-owl``) This argument can be used to set a path under which to store the DOL-file generated from the annotated ontology.

+    - ``--tptp-input`` (only for input dialect ``annotated-owl``) Use this argument in combination with one or multiple filenames to add TPTP files to the ontology.
+The axioms in these files are treated like TPTP annotations.

 - **check-consistency**: uses the OWL reasoner Hermit to determine whether a given ontology is consistent or not.